Features

 Notebook functions

-JJava injects 2 functions into the user space for displaying data:
+JJava injects two functions into the user space for displaying data:

 display